nathanhoad/imitation/README.md

 # Imitation

-Mock out non-code imports in Typescript Jest tests
+A simple Jest transform for non-code imports

 ## Usage with Jest

+`npm i --save-dev imitation`

-Set a Jest transform in your `package.json` file:
+Then set a Jest transform in your `package.json` file:

 ```json
 {